dariomnalerio/holbertonschool-printf/README.md

 ____________________________________________________________________

-you can see more information in te manual page
+you can see more information in the manual page, run like this;

 ![run manual _printf](https://user-images.githubusercontent.com/113644952/200889724-89736867-9ad8-4d87-b34d-7b95890bf711.PNG)